 - In a large non-stick skillet saute the ½ cup diced onions and 3 chopped garlic cloves in the oil over medium heat.
 About 5 minutes until the onions are slightly translucent.1 tablespoon oil, ½ cup red or white onion, cut in a small dice, 3 plump garlic cloves, minced

-- Prepare a 9x13 glass baking dish by pouring the remaining 2/3 of the opened can of enchilada sauce to the bottom of the pan.
+- Prepare a 9×13 glass baking dish by pouring the remaining ⅔ of the opened can of enchilada sauce to the bottom of the pan.

 - Now set up an assembly line for your enchiladas.
 Tortillas, chicken filling, 1 cup of shredded cheese, and the prepared pan.